analyticsgym/analytics_fundamentals/0_sql/4_window_functions.md

 #### MIN and MAX
 - MIN: find minimum value in a partition / result set
 - MAX: find maximum value in a partition / result set
-- example below use MIN and MAX window functions for min-max normalization
+- example below using MIN and MAX window functions for min-max normalization

 ```sql
 WITH fake_stocks(stock_name, date, closing_price) AS (